GermanoCostaUX/smart-contract-ethers-simple-storage-fcc/README.md

 I am a UX Designer with a foot on Web Dev and iOS Mobile Dev Skills"

-This is my playgroung for the "Learn Blockchain, Solidity, and Full Stack Web3 Development with JavScript - 32-Hour Course" from FreeCodeCamp, by Patrick Collins.
+This is my playground for the "Learn Blockchain, Solidity, and Full Stack Web3 Development with JavScript - 32-Hour Course" from FreeCodeCamp, by Patrick Collins.

 Oi!
 Meu nome é Germano Costa, mas pode me chamar de Beskpa!